whitneysteve/resume/README.md

 This is the source code for my resume site.
 It's a React app created using [Facebook's create-react-app](https://github.com/facebook/create-react-app).

-Besides that, as with msot things, it's a work in progress.
+Besides that, as with most things, it's a work in progress.

 Working on this usually follows the following pattern.
 You'll need `npm` and to run `./setup` to set up.